grifatron/Lab2CA/README.md

 Modelsim/Altera

 ### Images

-A scrrenshot of the modelsim simulation of the code
+A scrrenshot of the modelsim simulation of the code is included in the repository

 ### Sources
 The basic structure in verilog was given by professor Naher in Computer Architecture